dotnet/AspNetDocs/aspnet/web-forms/overview/moving-to-aspnet-20/the-asp-net-2-0-page-model.md

 ## Step 4 : Register the Client-Side Script

 Recall that the call to GetCallbackEventReference specified that a client-side script called **ShowCompanyName** would be executed when the server-side callback succeeds.
 That script needs to be added to the page using a ClientScriptManager instance.
-(The ClientScriptManager class will be dicussed later in this module.)
+(The ClientScriptManager class will be discussed later in this module.)
 You do that like so:

 [!code-javascript[Main](the-asp-net-2-0-page-model/samples/sample16.js)]